milavdabgar/4343203---Java/Notes/Java_Notes.md

 Command-line arguments are useful for passing information to a Java program when it is executed, such as configuration settings or file paths.
 They can be accessed and processed as needed within the program.

-# 3. Unit 3: Inheritance, Packages, and Interfaces
+# 3. Inheritance, Packages, and Interfaces

 ## 3.1.
 Inheritance